 You’re welcome, world.
 Here’s my guide to the best Portland ice cream, cupcakes and desserts in general.
 Get your stomach ready!

-It’s no secret that I am obsessed with Portland.
+It’s no secret that I am obsessed with Portland, Oregon.
 I have written about my love for the city before, and one of the things I love most is its food scene.
-There are so many fantastic (and local) places to visit for all kinds of dessert, including donuts, cupcakes, and ice cream!
-So I thought I would share my favourite sweet treats in Portland.
+There are so many fantastic (and local) places to visit for all kinds of dessert, including donuts, cupcakes, and ice cream.
+So I thought I would share 10 of the best places for sweet treats in Portland.

 I actually tried Salt + Straw in LA, but the business began in Portland before expanding down the West Coast.
 No matter where you visit, you can expect some crazy lines, as this is probably the most popular Portland ice cream stop.
 They have shops on NW 23rd, SE Division, and NE Alberta.
 They also recently opened the Wiz Bang Bar, which is a soft serve dessert bar.